-Question: Can you describe to me what you did in your previous customer service roles?”
+Question: Can you describe what you did in your previous customer service roles?

 Example: “As noted in my resume, I have quite a bit of experience in the customer service field.
 I’ve worked for organizations similar to yours, providing customer service, answering clients' questions, and resolving product issues.
 In these roles, I’ve dealt with as many as 20 customers per hour and always received a high rating from my supervisors.
 I enjoy this work and look forward to continuing it with your organization.”

-Explanation: This is another general question in which the interviewer is trying to determine your perspective on customer service and to see if it aligns with theirs.
-An easy way to be prepared for this type of question is to study the job posting prior to the interview carefully.
-Employers will tell you exactly what they are looking for and how they define excellent customer service.”
+Explanation: This is another general question in which the interviewer is trying to determine your perspective on customer service and see if it aligns with their company.
+An easy way to prepare for this type of question is to carefully study the job posting prior to the interview.
+Employers will tell you exactly what they are looking for and how they define excellent customer service.

 Example: “My definition of great customer service is creating an excellent experience for the customer.
-What I’m trying to do is deliver an experience which they will talk about to their friends.
+What I try to do is deliver an experience which they will talk about to their friends.
 I do whatever I can to satisfy their requirements in a positive and uplifting manner.
-At the same time, I recognize that I am representing the company and need to ensure that its interest is looked after as well.”
+At the same time, I recognize I am representing the company and need to ensure that its interest is looked after as well.”

 Question: Can you describe an experience when you turned an unhappy customer into a satisfied customer.

 Explanation: This is a behavioral question.
 Since your work as a customer service representative involves interacting with people, you can anticipate that the majority of your interview will involve behavioral questions.
 The best way to respond to a behavioral question is by using the STAR framework.
-You describe a Situation, talk about the Task you were trying to complete, discuss the Actions you took, and then describe the Results you obtained.
+You describe a Situation, talk about the Task you are trying to complete, discuss the Actions you should take, and then describe the Results you wish to obtain.

-Example: “Fortunately, during my career, I’ve had many opportunities to turn unhappy customers into satisfied ones.
-One of the most memorable experiences one was when a customer called demanding to be allowed to return their product and threatening to sue the company.
+Example: “Fortunately during my career, I’ve had many opportunities to turn unhappy customers into satisfied ones.
+One of the most memorable experiences was when a customer called demanding to be allowed to return their product and threatening to sue the company.
 I knew I had to settle them down and resolve their issues quickly.
 I began by apologizing for their bad experience and asking questions about why they wanted to return the product.
 It turned out they were frustrated with the instructions provided with the product.
-I spent time with them describing how to use the product effectively, pointing them to online resources they could use to learn more, and providing my direct number at work so they could contact me if they had any additional questions or needed assistance.
-Not only did they decide to keep the product, but they wrote an email to my supervisor describing how helpful I had been.”
+I spent time with them describing how to use the product effectively and pointed them to online resources they could use to learn more.
+I also provided my direct number at work so they could contact me if they had any additional questions or needed assistance.
+Not only did they decide to keep the product, but they also wrote an email to my supervisor describing how helpful I had been.”

-Question: Describe to me the importance of being able to collaborate with other customer service representatives and teams across a company?
+Question: Describe the importance of being able to collaborate with other customer service representatives and teams across a company.